 Today has kicked our asses, so we walk back to our hotel for ten hours of unconscious pleasure.
 The next day we plan on going to Doi Suthep National Park, but are genuinely exhausted.
 Though it will forever be categorized under the file of “regrets,” we opt to live like a local in preparation for our traditional Khantoke dinner and dance tonight.

 We start our lazy day off with some lunch.
 We head to a highly rated place that’s near a coffee shop we want to try.
 We order fried fish, greens, and spicy chicken with basil and hot peppers.
 All served with magical sticky white rice.
 We drink Thai cokes and have good time until…SPLAT, a bird violently shits on Thyme’s shoulder.
 The sound is so loud that I stand to see if she is hurt.
-The waitresses laugh, and the spectacle is admittedly hilarious even though Thyme certainly doesn’t think so.
+The waitresses laugh and cover their mouths.
+The spectacle is admittedly hilarious though Thyme certainly doesn’t think so.

 Deciding to take it easy, the thing we want to do most is drink some coffee while reading and writing.
 We walk over to Australian born expat coffee bar Rist8to.
 On their physical menu, which is unusual for a coffee shop, they boast all sorts of drinks including alcoholic coffee beverages.
 We order a Mexican Mocha with Baileys and a coffee liqueur iced coffee.
 Everything is sublime while we sip our drinks, read our books, write, and relax.